-Donating Your Mother’s Winnie the Pooh Collection
+Donating Your Great Aunt’s Pooh Bear Collection

 You could donate any plush to a Camden County children’s place.
 However, many places only accept items that are new, in the original boxes and are 5 years old or newer.
 Plus, your Great Aunt really took care of the plush and displayed them.
 Some people have a hard time with a plush collectible becoming a plush child toy.

-Donate Your Mom’s Pooh Collectibles to the Guinness World Record Largest Pooh Collection & Make It Part of History
+Donate Your Mom’s Pooh Bear Collectibles to the Guinness World Record Largest Pooh Collection & Make It Part of History

-My answer is with great excitement!
+My answer is yes!
 I am always honored and humbled to – in my words – “to take care of their collection”.

 Deb Hoffmann - 414-708-0633